froxies/froxies/README.md

 ### 🤖 About Me:

 - 💻 I'm a Discord Bot Developer
-- 🔭 Currently working on: [Your Current Bot Project]
+- 🔭 I'm currently working on [Your Current Bot Project]
-- 🌱 Learning: [Technologies you're learning, e.g., new Discord.js features]
+- 🌱 I'm learning [Technologies you're learning, e.g., new Discord.js features]
-- 💬 Ask me about: Discord bot development and API integration
+- 💬 Ask me about Discord bot development and API integration
 - 📫 How to reach me: your.email@example.com or Discord: YourUsername#0000
 - ⚡ Fun fact: [An Interesting Fact About You]

----

 ### 🛠️ Languages and Tools: